danboid/TVBIRR/README.md

 ## Installation

 Before you can install or use TVBIRR you must first install [Armbian for Amlogic TV Boxes](https://github.com/ophub/amlogic-s9xxx-armbian) aka s9xxx Armbian.
 You should be able to install TVBIRR under a Ubuntu or Debian-based build of s9xxx Armbian.
-If you have the X96 Max Plus then you want to download a S905X3 build of Armbian, S905X3 being the model of the System On a Chip used in the X96 Max+.
+If you have a X96 Air or an X96 Max Plus then you want to download a S905X3 build of Armbian, S905X3 being the model of the System On a Chip used in the X96 Air and the X96 Max+.

 `nmtui` is useful for easily configuring your wifi from the Armbian console, if you are using wifi.

-OK so you've finally got Armbian running on your TV box!
-You can install TVBIRR by running, as root:
+When you've got Armbian running on your TV box, you can install TVBIRR by running the following commands as root:

 ```
 apt update && apt upgrade